Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Institutions include the family, religion, peer group, economic systems, legal systems, penal systems, language, and the media.

-the element of a behavior that is conscious and deliberate
+the element of a behavior that is not explicitly stated, recognized, or intended, and is thereby hidden

 Before the 19th century, higher education was primarily training for clergy and the elite.